ssanin82/htask/README.md

 - https://api.gateio.ws/api/v4/spot/currency_pairs/BTC_USDT
 - BTC-USDT lot size as of today: 0.000001 (amount precision == 6)
 - BTC-USDT tick size as of today: 0.1 (precision == 1)

+## gRPC server - to improve
+- ??
+Proper cleanup of subscriber connections when they disconnect.
+- ??
+Handling backpressure if many messages are published quickly.
+- ??
+Possibly an async server for scalability.

+## ToDo - external configuretion
+- gRPC server port, address
+- In production there should be a service discovery mode, or some conteiner orchestration like Kubernetes used.
+For the task purpose and simplicuty, the publishing topics are hardcoded in the components.
+- The pricer publishes at fixed time intervals.
+Ideally, it should be real-time, but Binance/OKX/Gate.io do not give real-time market data, except ticker (best bid/ask).
+Some tun-time approximation can be made based on real-time ticker combined with order book updates, but whether it is acceptable to use - that is the path to be taken in consideration with the quant/the person creating the model for the strategy.